A (1.999999)-approximation ratio for vertex cover problem: Conclusions

 \section{Conclusions}

-One of the open problems about the vertex cover problem is the possibility of introducing an approximation algorithm within any constant factor better than 2.
-Here, we proposed a new algorithm to introduce a 1.999999-approximation ratio for the vertex cover problem on arbitrary graphs, and this lead to the conclusion that the unique games conjecture is not true. \\ \\ \textbf{Acknowledgment.} I would like to extend my sincere appreciation to Dr. Flavia Bonomo for her useful comments.
-Moreover, I could publish in arXiv due to her endorsement. \\ \\ \textbf{Competing Interest and Data Availability} \\ The authors have no relevant financial or non-financial interests to declare that are relevant to the content of this article.
-Data sharing is not applicable to this article as no data-sets were generated or analyzed during the current study. \\ \\ \textbf{References} \\ 1) Dinur I., Safra S. (2005) On the hardness of approximating minimum vertex cover.
+One of the open problems regarding the vertex cover problem is the possibility of introducing an approximation algorithm within any constant factor better than 2.
+Here, we propose a new algorithm to produce a 1.999999-approximation ratio for the vertex cover problem on arbitrary graphs, which leads to the conclusion that the unique games conjecture is not true. \\ \\ \textbf{Acknowledgment.} I would like to sincerely thank Dr. Flavia Bonomo for her useful comments and her endorsement for publishing in arXiv. \\ \\ \textbf{Competing Interest and Data Availability} \\ The authors have no relevant financial or non-financial interests to declare relevant to this article's content.
+Data sharing does not apply to this article as no data sets were generated or analyzed during the current study. \\ \\ \textbf{References} \\ 1) Dinur I., Safra S. (2005) On the hardness of approximating minimum vertex cover.
 Annals of Mathematics, 162, 439-485. \\ 2) Khot S. (2002) On the power of unique 2-Prover 1-Round games.
 Proceeding of 34th ACM Symposium on Theory of Computing, STOC. \\ 3) Khot S., Regev O. (2008) Vertex cover might be hard to approximate to within $2-\varepsilon$.
 Journal of Computer and System Sciences, 74, 335-349. \\ 4) Nemhauser G.L., Trotter L.E.
 (1975) Vertex packing: Structural properties and algorithms.
 Mathematical Programming, 8, 232-248.